[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 Ethiopia: Schools have partially reopened but remain closed in Addis Ababa.

 Liberia: Schools reopened for final year students at the end of June so they could prepare for the WASSCE, which began on 17th August.
+Results were released in mid-November.

 Mozambique: Schools reopened at the beginning of October.

 West African Examinations Council (WAEC) (Nigeria, Ghana, Gambia, Sierra Leone, Liberia): Exams for the WASSCE were held during August and September.
+Results have now been released.

 Zambia: General Certificate of Education (GCE) exams were held in September.
 School Certificate exams will take place in December.
 Schools and universities have fully reopened.